SuperbHaggis/zweihander-character-generator/README.md

 - Add Favored Primary Attribute indicator

 Dream features:
-- Allow for step-by-step generation of all character properties
+- Step-by-step generation of all character properties
+- Purchasing of Character Advances
+- Creation of higher-tier characters
-- Allow selection of Iconic Trapping
+- Selection of Iconic Trapping
-- Allow export to PDF, XML
+- Export to PDF, XML
 - Allow user to save characters
 - Allow user to upload custom portraits